earlruby/extract_vos3000_data/README.md

    crontab ~webcdr/bin/crontab.txt

-   # If you need to make any changes to the cron
+ * If you need to make any changes to the cron:

    crontab -e

-   exit

  * As root again, change ownership of the webcdr directory back to webcdr: